RojanoLab/KudzuDetection/README.md

 ![Results](images/KudzuResults.png)

 ## Overall Description
 This project integrates geographic information systems to preprocess and integrate geospatial datasets, efficiently defining areas of interest (AOI) for kudzu habitats.
-The workflow utilizes Google Street View images and advanced techniques such as image classification and object detection, leveraging convolutional neural networks to confirm kudzu presence.
+The workflow utilizes Google Street View images and object detection techniques, such as YOLO algorithms and convolutional neural networks to confirm kudzu presence.
 This approach combines agriculture and technology to identify and manage invasive species habitats.
 By streamlining these processes, we reduce the need for extensive field trips and computational time, enhancing invasive species monitoring and management.

 ## Workflow